Guide to Camping in Sonoma County

 Austin Creek State Recreation Area

-With nearly 6,000 acres and 20 miles of trails running through meadows, woodlands, and across rolling hills, Austin Creek is a recreational dream (it’s also next to Armstrong Redwoods State Natural Reserve with its majestic groves of redwood trees).
-Austin has 23 campsites on a secluded pond available on a first-come, first-served basis for tent- or car-camping (no hook-ups or trailer sites).
-Three primitive back-country campsites with table and fire ring, but no potable water, are also available after a three- to five-mile hike (also on a first-come basis; check ahead to make sure the sites are open).
-For more camping information, visit the Stewards of the Coast and Redwoods.
-April 2021 Update: Austin Creek SRA and Bullfrog Pond Campground are currently closed due to damage sustained from the Walbridge Fire.
-The forest floor of Armstrong Redwoods SNR is projected to open by Memorial Day weekend baring any unforeseen tree hazards.
-The uplands trails, including East Ridge and Pool Ridge will reopen sometime this summer.
-Austin Creek SRA, including Bullfrog Pond Campground, won’t reopen until late summer or early fall.
-Please visit the official park’s website for reopening updates.
+With nearly 6,000 acres and 20 miles of trails through woodlands and rolling hills, Austin Creek is a recreational dream.
+It’s also next to Armstrong Redwoods State Natural Reserve with its majestic groves of redwood trees.
+Austin has 23 campsites on a secluded pond available on a first-come, first-served basis for tent camping (no hook-ups or trailer sites).
+For camping information, visit the Stewards of the Coast and Redwoods.
+Please visit the official park’s website for updates.

 Salt Point State Park